uGR17/TIMEX_CLUSTERING/timexseries/documentation.md

-`TIMEX` (referred as `timexseries` in code) is a Python package which implements a pipeline for time-series forecasting.
+`TIMEX CLUSTERING` (referred as `timexseries_c` in code) is a Python package which implements a pipeline for time-series clustering.

 The pipeline consists in:

 - time-series data ingestion;
 - time-series pre-processing;
-- time-series analysis and prediction;
+- time-series analysis and clustering;
 - results visualization.

-While `TIMEX` is intended to be use in a fully automatic way (which means that each step is automatically computed, without user intervention), users can also take advantage of single parts of the framework.
+While `TIMEX CLUSTERING` is intended to be use in a fully automatic way (which means that each step is automatically computed, without user intervention), users can also take advantage of single parts of the framework.